 Read more about Court Supervision.

-Can you be convicted of this offense?
+Can you be convicted for a stop sign violation?

 Yes, this depends on several factors, including your age and prior driving record.